 How to Become a Training and Development Manager

 A combination of education and related work experience is typically required to become a training and development manager.
 Often, certification is desired as well.

 Many training and development managers start out as training and development specialists or another HR role, like HR generalist.
 For any of those positions, certification can be preferred or required.
 In a survey of more than 1,500 HR supervisors, 17 percent told the HR Certification that a certification was required at their organization.
 Approximately 53 percent said their organizations preferred an HR certification for some positions.
 The HRCI and the SHRM are among the main organizations offering certifications in HR.

 The most common educational requirement is a bachelor’s degree in HR or business.
 With an online human resources degree, you can gain the knowledge and skills needed to become a training and development manager.
-However, some of those positions prefer or require candidates to have a master’s degree in HR or business.
-For pursuing high-level roles in this career, you can earn your online master’s in adult education.
-Both programs from Point Park University can help you reach your career goals in one of several HR careers.
+However, some of those positions prefer or require candidates to have a master’s degree in business.